 If you use a tablecloth, shake it out and wash it regularly.
 On a weekly basis, dust all surfaces and mop or vacuum the floor.

 The main problem here is clutter.
 Make it the responsibility of every member of the family to put away items they left out.

 Dusting should be done weekly, or at least every other week.
 If you can write your name in the dust, you've waited too long.
 Wipe down often-used surfaces like table tops, mop floors and vacuum carpets.
 Some people like to move their furniture around a couple of times a year so they can reach areas they don’t routinely clean, such as under the sofa or chairs or behind book cases.

-This room can be the dirtiest and cleanest in any house, so weekly cleanings are important.
+The bathroom can be the dirtiest or cleanest in any house, so weekly cleanings are important.
 Start with the bathtub.
 Wipe all surfaces to prevent mildew and soap scum.
-Clean the sink to remove any build-up from toothpaste or other toiletries.
+Then, clean the sink to remove any build-up from toothpaste or other toiletries.

 When cleaning the toilet, spray or add cleaning solution to the bowl then go clean other areas of the bathroom.
 This allows the toilet cleaning agent to activate for several minutes before scrubbing the bowl clean.
 Mop the floor last, so you leave a clean floor drying in a clean room.

 If you have a cabinet or linen closet, remove all contents every six months and wipe down the shelves.
 This gives you time to sort make-up and other toiletries and throw away items that are expired or empty.